gfscott/eleventy-plugin-embed-everything/README.md

 - This plugin does very little on its own.
 Instead, it _aggregates_ other embed plugins in a single place.
 - Each service is itself a standalone Eleventy plugin, each of which you can install individually.
-- This is clearly a fledgling plugin, with only a few supported embed patterns right now.
+- This plugin is in its early stages, with only a few supported embed patterns right now.
 If there’s a specific service you want added, please [open an issue](https://github.com/gfscott/eleventy-plugin-embed-everything/issues).

 ### Aggregated plugins